hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/Bugs.md

-1. Session doesn not dynamically pull from database
+1. Session does not dynamically pull from database
 	To replicate:
 		1. Log in
 		2. Favorite a pet